CASFRI/CASFRI/conversion/README.md

   1. Load e00 directly using ogr2ogr - this loads the polygons but not the attributes.
   2. Convert e00 to ArcInfo Coverage using either export71 or avcimport.
 Then load coverage using ogr2ogr - results in coverage containing polygons, and seperate .att table containing attributes. .att is only accessible in ArcCatalog.
   3. Convert e00 to shp using ogr2ogr - creates ARC, CNT, LAB and PAL shapefiles but no attributes.
+ * Take a look at https://github.com/pramsey/pgsql-ogr-fdw.
+I think this is still limited to OGR accessible formats so might not help.

 #### ArcInfo Coverage
 * Coverage accessed using path to feature layer. e.g. C:\Temp\Canfor\t059r04m6\forest